13 Top PayPal Scams (And Tips for Avoiding Them)

 4. Shipping address scams

-When making a purchase, scammers will put in an invalid delivery address.
-Once payment clears and the delivery has been attempted several times, the shipping company will flag it as undeliverable.
-The scammer will contact the shipping company directly and change the delivery address.
+When making a purchase, scammers enter an invalid delivery address.
+Once payment clears and the delivery has been attempted several times, the shipping company flags it as undeliverable.
+The scammer then contacts the shipping company directly and changes the delivery address.

 5. Unsolicited payment or transfer requests